 Venus has a very interesting surface.
 It is very, very dry and also hot enough to melt lead on its surface.
 We could not survive on the planet because of this.
-Anyone attempting to walk on the surface of Venus would boil to death, be squashed flat by the pressure, and then have their remains eaten away by the corrosive atmosphere.
-One of its highest mountains, named the Maxwell Montes, is roughly 2 km taller than Mount Everest.
-Because Venus has a very thick atmosphere, meteors slow down as they fall toward it's surface, so no craters that are smaller than about 3.2 km round can form.
-Almost 90% of Venus' surface is made up of recently-solidified basalt lava, meaning that Venus has experienced a lot of volcanic activity from time to time.
-The oldest parts on Venus are thought to be only around 800 million years old.
+Anyone attempting to walk on the surface of Venus would boil to death, be squashed flat by the air pressure, and then have their remains eaten away by the corrosive atmosphere.
+Dispite all of this, there are some features on the surface of Venus that are surprisingly similar to features on the Earth.